microsoft/vscode-docs/blogs/2024/11/12/introducing-copilot-edits.md

 ## Available today

-Copilot Edits is in Preview and available to all [GitHub Copilot]( https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) users today!
+Copilot Edits is in preview and available to all [GitHub Copilot]( https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) users today!
 The feedback that you provided in the past [#1](https://github.com/microsoft/vscode-copilot-release/issues/95) and [#2](https://github.com/microsoft/vscode-copilot-release/issues/1098), was instrumental in shipping this feature, so a big thank you!

 For a detailed overview of Copilot Edits please read the [official docs](https://code.visualstudio.com/docs/copilot/copilot-edits).